-Serving the top-ranking cuisines and delicacies are some of the things that make Christmas a colorful celebration.
+Serving the highest-ranking cuisines and delicacies are some of the things that make Christmas a colorful celebration.
 Families plan what to do on the Noche Buena (midnight feast), at the same time, what to offer guests who might be visiting their homes.
 Not to mention the food to bring to Christmas parties at work or in any organization.

 What is the Filipino Hamonadong Manok